Skip to main content

 State Emergency Service 23

-Fire Danger Ratings Fire Danger Ratings let you know how dangerous a fire would be if one broke out in your area today.
+Monitor Fire Danger Ratings Fire Danger Ratings let you know how dangerous a fire would be if one broke out in your area today.
 Ratings are calculated using a combination of weather forecasting and information about vegetation that could fuel a fire.
-The Australian Fire Danger Rating system (AFDRS) is nationally consistent, so wherever you go in…
+The Australian Fire Danger Rating system (AFDRS) is nationally consistent, so wherever you…

 • Tune in to Warnings

-Tune in to Warnings Bushfire WarningsAll Queenslanders should be familiar with the official Bushfire Warning system.
-When there's a bushfire in your area, it's up to you to take notice, stay informed, make decisions and act…
+Tune in to Warnings WarningsAll Queenslanders should be familiar with the official warning system for fire and hazardous material incidents.
+When there’s a fire or hazardous material incident in your area, it’s up to you to take notice, stay informed, make decisions and act…

 • Smoke alarms